troyoram/bike-rental-client/README.md

 Although there are many companies that rent their own bikes, I would like to create an appliction where any individual or Local Bike Shop (LBS) can post bikes for rent all located in one repository.
+Think of AirBnB, but for bike rentals.

 The Bike Rental Client provides the user interface where new users can sign up and existing users can sign-in, change-password, and sign-out.
 Signed in users